 goto in Python

-You can use exceptions to provide a 'structured goto' that even works across function calls.
+You can also use exceptions to provide a 'structured goto' that even works across function calls.
 Many feel that exceptions can conveniently emulate all reasonable uses of the 'go' or 'goto' constructs of C, Fortran, and other languages.
 For example:

 This doesn’t allow you to jump into the middle of a loop, but that’s usually considered an abuse of goto anyway.
 Use sparingly.